open-mmlab/mmpose/docs/en/installation.md

 # thus any local modifications made to the code will take effect without reinstallation.
 ```

-Case b: If you use mmpose as a dependency or third-party package, install it with pip:
+Case B: To use mmpose as a dependency or third-party package, install it with pip:

 ```shell
 mim install "mmpose>=1.0.0b0"